elqal3awii/WebSecurity-Academy-with-Python/README.md

 # Error Handling

 Since this repository is intended for educational purposes and not for production, I have omitted some error handling, which I believe will not significantly impact your testing of the script.
 This decision represents a trade-off between addressing every possible scenario and prioritizing simplicity.

-# Coding Styles

-If you go through all the scripts, you may notice that they exhibit various styles.
-This diversity should help you observe the different ways in which scripts can be written.

 # Python Alternatives